Medix13/subchi/README.md

 # Subchi

-This script is a tool that checks for subdomains of a given domain by brute-forcing through a list of subdomains in a specified file.
-It uses the dns.resolver and argparse Python modules.
+This is a tool that checks for subdomains of a given domain name by querying the DNS server.
+It uses the dns.resolver module to query the DNS server for the specified domain and record type.
+It reads a list of subdomains from a file and checks each of them by appending them to the given domain name.

+The output of the script can be saved to a file specified by the user or the default output.txt file.
+Additionally, if a compare file is provided, it compares the discovered subdomains with the subdomains in the compare file and prints out any new subdomains found.

 ## Run Locally